PoliticalGraveyard.com

 Kirk, Albert J. — of Wichita, Sedgwick County, Kan.
 Mayor of Wichita, Kan., 1982.
 Still living as of 1982.

 Kirk, Alex M. — of Helena, Lewis and Clark County, Mont.
 Mayor of Helena, Mont., 1956.
-Still living as of 1956.
+Presumed deceased.
+Burial location unknown.

 Kirk, Alexander Comstock (1888-1979) — also known as Alexander C. Kirk — of Washington, D.C.; Chicago, Cook County, Ill.
 Born in Chicago, Cook County, Ill., November 26, 1888.
-Son of James Alexander Kirk and Clara (Comstock) Kirk.
-Foreign Service officer; U.S. Consul General in Barcelona, 1938; U.S. Minister to Egypt, 1941; Saudi Arabia, 1941-43; U.S. Ambassador to Greece, 1943; Italy, 1944-46.
+Foreign Service officer; U.S. Consul General in Barcelona, as of 1938; U.S. Minister to Egypt, 1941; Saudi Arabia, 1941-43; U.S. Ambassador to Greece, 1943; Italy, 1944-46.
 Died in 1979 (age about 90 years).
 Interment at Cimitero Acattolico, Rome, Italy.

 Kirk, Andrew Jackson (1866-1933) — also known as Andrew J. Kirk — of Jenkins, Letcher County, Ky.
 Born near Warfield, Madison County, Ky., March 19, 1866.
 Republican.
 State court judge in Kentucky, 1904; U.S. Representative from Kentucky 10th District, 1926-27.
 Died May 25, 1933 (age 67 years, 67 days).
 Interment at Kirk Cemetery, Near Inez, Martin County, Ky.